2e0byo/spreadsheets/docs/exercises/basic-accounts.md

 spent these over the week, but doesn't care too much about which day, so he wants you to consider outgoings on a weekly basis.)

+???
+Tip

+    You probably decided to note those values down.
+Note them down *in a spreadsheet*.
+(If you thought of that, congratulations.)

 Bob also works a lot.
 He works as a Judo instructor in the weekday evenings, for 3 hours a week at £15 an hour.
 He works as a management consultant in the day, between 9 and 5 with an hour off for lunch, and is paid £25 and hour